 As I mentioned in the beginning, it took me three cycles of decluttering until I finally achieved the state where working around my home doesn’t leave me stressed anymore.

 If you want to organize your home once and for all, you may need several rounds too.

 It may sound daunting but in reality – it gets easier with every single time since you have less stuff to work with.

-Decluttering in several cycles is also beneficial if you have a hard time letting go of things or if you’re a person who easily gets anxious or overly excited (like me).
+Decluttering in several cycles is also beneficial if you have a hard time letting go of things or if you’re a person who quickly gets anxious or overly excited (like me).

 5. Keep it clean and tidy

 Once you’ve done organizing your home, you want to keep it that way.

 There aren’t many shortcuts here – you will need to review your stuff from time to time but here are the things that help me stay organized: